Addiction is a Collective Problem that Affects us All

 There is a perpetuated myth that a sober living house can drive down property values.
 Many people have the illusion that a sober living house will attract drug activity, poorly maintained homes and yards, loud music, crime, traffic, and shady characters.
 This is simply not true.

 Perhaps if we shared some information about our sober living house, you might be more inclined to support sober living in your neighborhood.
 Our strict guidelines are the norm rather than the exception when it comes to privately owned sober houses.

 Here are 8 things you should know about our sober living community:

 - Our sober house is beautifully landscaped and well-maintained.
 We take pride in our property and are committed to impeccable standards when it comes to presentation.
 Our sober living is CARF accredited (one of the only ones in Orange County, CA).

 - The women who come to stay with us are required to stay for a minimum of 30 days.
 Most stay for much longer.
 This reduces high turnover and promotes stability within the home.

 - Our sober house is fully staffed to provide round-the-clock care to our residents and reduce the likelihood of a relapse.
-These means residents are supervised at all times.
+This means residents are supervised at all times.

-- The women who stay with us work, go to school, or must commit to some kind of community service.
+- The women who stay with our work, go to school or must commit to some kind of community service.
 This is a requirement, which promotes responsibility and accountability.

 - We have a strict curfew.
 Women must be home early in the evening and are not allowed to leave after a certain time.
 This is for the safety of our residents’ recovery and also eliminates the potential for disruptions to our neighbors.